 The popularity of beer in New Zealand could easily lead a visitor to these shores to consider it our national drink.
 Whether it’s a crisp cold lager on a summer afternoon or a pint of real ale in winter, beer is a drink that adds liquid enjoyment to almost any occasion.
 Having the mates around to watch the 2010 FIFA World CUP?
 It’s dead cert you’ll be downing a glass or ten of the amber nectar.

-But in these days of tightened family budgets beer isn’t cheap, particularly if you’re planning to play host to a bunch of thirsty football fans.
+But in these days of tightened family budgets, the best beer isn’t cheap, particularly if you’re planning to play host to a bunch of thirsty football fans.
 The solution?
 Make your own!